Featured

 One of the possibilities of data-driven epidemiologic research like Miller’s is that the same data can reveal multiple powerful observations.

-One study Miller is currently undertaking looks at the increased risk of death by suicide among women who live with a gun owner, but don’t own a firearm themselves.
+One study Miller recently concluded looked at the increased risk of death by suicide among women who live with a gun owner, but don’t own a firearm themselves.

 Using the same database — LongSHOT, “a gun registry that’s unique to California,” Miller says, recording “all lawful handgun transfers, and since 2014 all lawful long gun transfers” — Miller and his team can make additional studies using the same data.